iron512/LCSEproject/README.md

 # LCSE project
 This repository is the final project for the Laboratory of Computer Science Education (LCSE) course, year 2020/2021.
-Feel free to use this material as you wish (we just did reinvent the wheel).
+Feel free to use this material as you wish.

 ## Members
 Ivan Martini - Matr.
 207597

-Giulia Peserico - Matr. ######
+Giulia Peserico - Matr.
+224048

 ## Prerequisites
 - A terminal
 - Python3

 (Optional)
 - Processing.py, already set for python